dhopz/flask-tennis-test/README.md

     $ export FLASK_APP=app.py
     ```

-5. Execute the migrations to create the `tennis` table:
+5. Execute the migrations to create the `tennis` table and run python3 `init_db.py` to create the SQL logic for the rankings :

     ```
     $ flask db migrate
     $ flask db upgrade
+    $ python3 init_db.py
     ```

 6. Run the Flask API: